The Most Embarrassing Style Trend the Year You Were Born

 1944: Painted-on Stockings

 Wearing makeup on your legs in lieu of stockings dates back to the 1920s, but, according to the National Museum of American History, the style hack really took off during World War II, when nylon—the material used to make pantyhose—was rationed.
 Women would paint their legs with makeup to make it look like they were wearing stockings.
-(Some creative-minded ladies even went so far as to draw on black lines with eyebrow pencils, to simulate seams, as this video from Pathé News explains.)
+(Some creative-minded ladies even went so far as to draw on black lines with eyebrow pencils to simulate seams.)
+And if you want to avoid a fashion faux pas, discover these 40 Fashion Trends That Aren't Worth Wearing.

 1945: Hair Snoods